Isko Moreno: Vice mayor of Manila (2007–2016)

 After his third and final term as city councilor, Moreno ran for vice mayor in 2007 under Asenso Manileño, a local party he co-founded with Danilo Lacuna in 2005, as the running mate of then outgoing vice mayor Lacuna.
-During his election campaign, he criticized what he called "black propaganda" by opponents who used photographs from his past "sexy" acting career but did not pursue any charges.
+During his election campaign, he criticised what he called "black propaganda" by opponents who used photographs from his past "sexy" acting career but did not pursue any charges.
 Moreno eventually won the elections, beating his closest rival by about 80,000 votes; however, Lacuna lost to Senator and former Manila Mayor Alfredo Lim of the Liberal Party.
 At 32, Moreno became one of the youngest-elected vice mayors in Manila's history.
 Moreno studied law at Arellano University School of Law but dropped in his second year when he was elected as vice mayor of Manila for the first time.
 He was re-elected in 2010, this time under Nacionalista Party and as the running mate of then-incumbent Mayor Lim.
 Both Lim and Moreno took part in the negotiation of the Manila hostage crisis until it was taken over by the police.
-Moreno had criticized the national government's urgency on the matter, saying the national government should have intervened early because foreign nationals were involved.
+Moreno had criticised the national government's urgency on the matter, saying the national government should have intervened early because foreign nationals were involved.

 Moreno also served as vice chairman of the Manila Historical and Heritage Commission.
 In 2011, Moreno was chosen to visit Washington, D.C., under the International Visitor Leadership Program (IVLP) sponsored by the US State Department, the only Filipino participant of their group.

 Between 2012 and 2013, the Commission on Audit (COA) found Moreno's office had 623 ghost employees.
 Cases were filed against him but were dismissed by the Office of the Ombudsman.
 Moreno said he believed the allegations were politically motivated and headed by Mayor Lim, which resulted in them falling out.
 Moreno said he was only the signatory of the disbursement of the city council's employees and that the Office of the City Treasurer disburses employee salaries.
 The Manila Regional Trial Court ordered the reinstatement of Moreno's employees, whom the court declared as unlawfully terminated by Lim.
 Judge Daniel Villanueva dismissed Lim's allegations that some of the terminated workers could be ghost employees.